hosseinsarshar/git-course-class/README.md

 # git-course-class

 1. Fork this repo
-1. clone it to your local repo
+1. Clone it to your local repo
 1. Create a new build pipeline on Azure DevOps for Pull Request and connect it to your remote repo
 1. Create a new branch
 1. Apply a change